Article - 4 minute read

 Pre-Surgical Assessment

 Any procedure requiring anesthesia warrants pre-surgical blood work.
 Testing identifies hidden kidney disease, liver problems, or anemia that increase anesthetic risk.
+Blood work also helps determine the surgical risk level before anesthesia, ensuring your cat’s safety during surgery.

 Acute Illness Investigation